In This Course

 In This Lecture

-In this video, we are going through the process of running the 2nd automation test.
+In the previous video, we learned what will be covered in the next section of the page objects in test automation course.
+In this video, we are going through the process of running the 2nd automation test for the course.

 So we finally finished writing the test.
 Let’s have some fun and actually run this test.
 I’m going to come up here and select to run this test.
 Obviously this is Visual Studio and selenium web driver if you like doing a different automation framework and a different programming language you will just run it as normal for your programming language.
 So fantastic.